gnosis/dx-docs/source/cli.md

 **2. Clone the CLI scripts**

-Open the Command Promopt or Terminal, and type in the following:
+Open the Command Prompt or Terminal, and type in the following:

 ```bash
 # Clone repo